Education

 Through these guest lectures, students gain firsthand knowledge about the challenges and opportunities associated with open-source projects.
 Speakers might share their experiences in project management, community engagement, and the technical intricacies of open-source development.
 This exposure not only enhances students’ technical skills but also cultivates a broader perspective on the collaborative ethos of open source.

-If you are interested in having us come and speak to your class, contact us here
+If you are interested in having us come and speak to your class, pleas contact us

 2023-2024 Academic Year